initbiz/cumuluscore-plugin/README.md

 **PlanRepository**

-`getPlansUsers(array $plansSlugs)` - the method takes array of plans slugs and get all users that are in those plans.
+`getPlansUsers(array $plansSlugs)` - the method takes an array of plans slugs and gets all users that are in those plans.

 **ClusterFeatureLogRepository**